manvendra22/image-text-reader-backend/README.md

 # Image Text Reader

-> Image Text Reader is a web app to read texts from an image using google’s cloud vision api.
+> Image Text Reader is a responsive web app to read texts from an image using google’s cloud vision api.

 ### Live Link